jedwards1230/terraform-aws-modules-demo/README.md

 - [Terraform](https://developer.hashicorp.com/terraform/install) (v1.8 or higher recommended).
 - [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install) (v0.58 or higher recommended).

+Development tools:
+- [Terraform-docs](https://terraform-docs.io/user-guide/installation/) (v0.17 or higher recommended).

 ## Repository Structure

+- **`/deployments`**: This directory contains Terragrunt configurations which reference the modules defined in `/modules` to deploy actual cloud resources.
 - **`/modules`**: This directory contains reusable Terraform modules, each specifying a part of the AWS cloud infrastructure.
-- **`/deployments`**: This directory contains Terragrunt configurations which reference the modules defined in `/modules` to deploy actual cloud resources.
+- **`/modules_wip`**: This directory contains work-in-progress Terraform modules that are not yet ready for production use.
+- **`/scripts`**: This directory contains scripts that can be used to automate tasks such as building Docker images and pushing them to ECR, or building documentation.
+- **`/containers`**: This directory contains Dockerfiles for building Docker images that can be deployed to ECS.

 ## Using Terragrunt